1502shivam-singh/JavaScript-/Media-player/Readme.md

 # Media-player

-A media-player that can play videos from local as well as from links
+A media-player that can play videos from local storage as well as from links from the web